 Structuring the entire page

 In the case of HTML4, it seems logical to use one H1 per page, of course being the main title of that page.
 In most cases, that’s not your brand name or website name (on your homepage it probably is, and that’s fine).
 On this page on yoast.com, it’s “Headings and why you should use them”.
 That is what this content is about.
 I’m not going to talk about Yoast here, so no need to make that the H1, right?
-Matt Cutts agrees on using just one H1:
+Here’s what Matt Cutts has to say about it:

 On a category page that H1 would be the category name and on a product page the product name.
 It’s not that hard, indeed.
 That is why we still recommend using the H1 this way.